 To prevent that, astronauts keep active while in orbit, but they are still at risk of bone and muscle injuries upon their return.
 As we travel further into space, we will need spaceships to be equipped to heal their crew.

-“Following prolonged space missions, muscle and bone wasting, inflammatory reactions and damage resulting from radiation are considered among the major challenges and threats imposed on astronauts,” said Arik Eisenkraft, Director of Homeland Defense Projects at the Israeli company Pluristem.
+“Following prolonged space missions, muscle and bone wasting, inflammatory reactions and damage resulting from radiation are considered among the major challenges and threats imposed on astronauts,” said Arik Eisenkraft, Director of Homeland Defense Projects at Pluristem, an Israeli biotech company.

-The company develops treatments based on placental cells to treat a wide range of diseases.
-Last month, Pluristem entered a collaboration with NASA to test these cell therapies as a solution to treat the medical conditions caused by space travel.
+Pluristem develops treatments based on placental cells to treat a wide range of diseases.
+Last month, the company entered a collaboration with NASA to test these cell therapies as a solution to treat the medical conditions caused by space travel.

 “If [our] technology is shown to prevent and reduce these damages, this could have a tremendous impact on future space travel, allowing to preserve and enhance the health of astronauts,” Eisenkraft told me.